MLSA Accepts Labour Court Invitation to Exploratory Talks, 24-25th May 2022

 Severe lack of medical scientists in Irish laboratories - Irish Examiner May 2020

 Reporter Padraig Hoare wrote in the Irish Examiner on 24th May 2020 about the longstanding recruitment and retention difficulities in the medical scientist profession, which have been exacerbated by the COVID-19 pandemic and by pay anomalies compared to other grades.

 We are now turning around testing in Mullingar General Hospital in 24 hours - Newstalk Hard Shoulder May 2020

 Reporter Barry Whyte interviewed senior medical scientist Mark McKeown on May 12th 2020 about setting up COVID-19 testing in a stand-alone "isopod" adjacent to the laboratory in Mullingar Regional Hospital.

 Testing times keeping up with demand - Irish Examiner May 2020

 Reporter Marese Fagan spoke with Chief Medical Scientist Liz FitzPatrick and Senior Medical Scientist Dr James O'Connor about setting up an around the clock COVID-19 testing service at the Mercy University Hospital Cork, with results within 24 hours.
 Click here to read the full article.

 Healthcare staff and the COVID-19 Pandemic, The Kerryman Newspaper March 25th 2020

-Healthcare staff, including medical scientist Mairead Ní Mhuimhneacháin, stand in solidarity at University Hospital Kerry during the early stages of the COVID-19 pandemic
+Healthcare staff, including medical scientist Mairead Ní Mhuimhneacháin, were photographed standing in solidarity at University Hospital Kerry during the early stages of the COVID-19 pandemic

 MLSA Statement on State Cervical Check Apology October 2019